IGCSE Boarding Staff

 Caroline has worked at d’Overbroeck’s as a Head of House, running Hayfield House boarding house for several years.

 Caroline originally trained as a Photo Lithographer at Reading Collage of Art and worked in the printing industry and studio film planning.
 Travelling has always been a passion within her family and after a 2 year sabbatical sailing and living on islands around the world, Caroline changed career to work as care staff at a school for the deaf in Newbury.
 She spent 6 years here and was impressed by the importance of clear communication when supporting her year group.
 Alongside this she studied for an NVQ promoting independence for teenagers and has also helped to run an after school club at the famous Norlands Nanny Training College.

 In 2002, Caroline moved to France with her young son and lived in Normandy for many years working within the French education system teaching English in state schools.
-She has worked in schools for over 20 years in total, many of these at boarding schools, and has enjoyed making her role as House Parent a ‘home-from-home’ experience.
+She has worked in schools for over 20 years in total, many of these at boarding schools, and has enjoyed making her role as Head of House a ‘home-from-home’ experience.
 Each year is different, she says, and brings many happy times.

-Caroline son, James, is studying to become a plumber, plays Rugby and loves Oxford.
 Her escape from work is her Classic car which is 60 years old.
 She says that adventure and a good cup of French coffee are essential to start the day with a smile on her face!

 Head of House, Nash House